ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

     match the channel input dimension and number of output dimension of the neural network.
     Otherwise an error is produced.

-Finally, our training data loader enables us to specify if we want to shuffle our training data before passing it through the neural network and whether we activate on-the-fly normalization or standardization (both are mutually exclusive) for the input maps and ground truths (labels).
+Finally, our training data loader enables us to activate on-the-fly normalization or standardization (both are mutually exclusive) for the input maps and ground truths (labels).
 Both take advantage of the statistical information contained in the `statistics_train.json` file.
 For normalization, the input channels will have values in the range between 0 and 1.
 If standardized, the input channels have values centred around 0 and range approximately between -1 and 1.

+!!! note

+    The training dataset is also used for validation.
+This is automatically handled through sbi.
+We therefore do not require a separate validation data loader.
+We can specify the corresponding validation fraction as outlined below.

 #### Test data loader

-We need to provide a loader for the test set using the `test_data_loader`.
+In addition to the training data loader, we also require a loader for the test set.
+An example would look like this
-Such loader must have the same `filter_inputs` and `filter_labels` and the same `normalize` or `standardize`.
-In fact, what matters is that both of them are compatible with the network's input shape.
 ```commandline
 {
     "test_data_loader": {